I like to write.

 If you just read the above, I think you will see that I have made my point.

 You have just read a few paragraphs that make no sense- at all.

 But it sure sounded good, right?

 And that is the goal.
-If you have nothing to write about, but like to write, then you make the best of a bad situation, and write gibberish that sounds good, and other (unsuspecting) people like to read.
+If you have nothing to write about, but like to write, then you make the best of a bad situation and write gibberish that sounds good, and other (unsuspecting) people like to read.
 You do need to know one basic thing, even if you are writing gibberish.
 Whatever you write about, it needs to hold the attention of the reader.

 But that is enough of that nonsense.

-I am here to tell about something that does make sense, and is interesting, and will hold your attention.
+I am here to tell you about something that does make sense, and is interesting, and will hold your attention.